secrakib/AWS-Deployed-Bush-Fire-Prediction-/README.md

 https://github.com/user-attachments/assets/d273a768-fc32-43e0-b0e3-efe6e0090f5e

 # Problem Statement
-Algeria experiences frequent forest fires, particularly during the hot and dry summer months.
-These fires primarily affect the northern regions of the country, where Mediterranean forests and woodlands are prevalent.
-The fires can be caused by natural factors like extreme heat and drought, but human activities such as agricultural burning or accidental ignitions also play a significant role.
-Forest fires in Algeria pose serious threats to biodiversity, property, and human life.
-They contribute to deforestation and soil erosion, which can have long-term environmental impacts.
-The Algerian government and firefighting services work to combat these fires, but limited resources and challenging terrain often complicate their efforts.
-In recent years, Algeria has faced particularly severe fire seasons, with some years seeing hundreds of fires and thousands of hectares of forest destroyed.
-Climate change is expected to exacerbate the risk and intensity of forest fires in the region.
+Algeria has frequent wildfires, especially in the north during summer.
+These fires are caused by both natural factors (heat, drought) and human activities (agriculture, accidents).
+The fires damage the environment and are difficult to fight due to limited resources and terrain.
+The situation is expected to worsen due to climate change.

 # Solution Approach